 - → The Council's parking standards reflect that developments in a central town centre location do not require the similar level of parking as new out of town developments. - New development in the town centre will be located close to new and improved walking and cycling routes, as well as existing public transport. - Parking associated with the new developments will be provided at a reduced level to reflect the sustainable town centre location and to encourage new residents to travel sustainably.
 Where car parking is provided, this will include provision for Electric Vehicle Charging Infrastructure.
-Secure cycle parking for the new developments will also be provided to support the shift to more sustainable journeys. - → Each development will also be supported by a Travel Plan which will promote sustainable travel.
+Secure cycle parking for the new developments will also be provided to support the shift to more sustainable journeys. - → Each development will also be supported by a Travel Plan which will promote sustainable travel and reflect the aims of the Council's Parking Action Plan.